-You can certainly ask any lender you already have a relationship with, but if you want any recommendations, I work with some of the best in the area from Credit Unions like UWCU and Summit to Mortgage Brokers like Fairway Independent Mortgage and Guild Mortgage.
-Just ask and I'd love to introduce you!
+You can certainly ask any lender you already have a relationship with, but if you want any recommendations, don't hesitate to contact me.

 Once you've selected one, send me the info so I can have it ready to go when we submit offers!